praveenkumardec89/Kalaha-Game-Spring/README.md

     - the next turn will be player_1
     - this repeats for both players till either side has zero stones in pits.

-once you run the spring boot application by default it comoes up on 8090 So goto http://localhost:8090/start - POST for starting a game
+once you run the spring boot application by default it comoes up on 8090</br>
+So goto http://localhost:8090/start - POST for starting a game
-    -- this will give the game id in the location http://localhost:8090/{gameID}/{index}- PUT to make the move
+    -- this will give the game id in the location header </br>
+    http://localhost:8090/{gameID}/{index}- PUT to make the move </br>
-    http://localhost:8090/{gameID} -GET to see the game
+    http://localhost:8090/{gameID} -GET to see the game </br>
-    http://localhost:8090/{gameID} - DELETE to delete the game.
+    http://localhost:8090/{gameID} - DELETE to delete the game. </br>

 Api Response will have the complete game status:
 {"id":1,"state":[[0,6,6,6,6,6],